Get E-Book

 socket.on('end', () => console.log('peer ended'));

 FIN also interacts with buffered writes.
 If your program calls socket.end('bye'), Node queues the bytes and then ends the write side.
 The local TCP stack sends the data before the FIN in the ordered byte stream.
 The peer reads the bytes, then sees end-of-stream.
-If the connection resets before those bytes are sent or acknowledged, the orderly model stops and error handling takes over.
+If the connection resets before those bytes are sent or acknowledged, the clean shutdown path stops and error handling takes over.

 Abrupt Shutdown Uses RST

 RST is TCP's reset signal.
-It aborts connection state instead of performing orderly end-of-stream shutdown.
-A reset tells the peer to discard the connection state.
-Node often reports that as ECONNRESET.
+It aborts connection state instead of closing the stream cleanly.
+A reset tells the peer to stop using that connection state.
+Node often reports this as ECONNRESET.

 write reaches a peer that has reset state